Lokis (film): Production

 Lokis was written and directed by Janusz Majewski.
 The film itself is based on the Prosper Mérimée's 1869 novella of the same name.

 Release

 Home media

+Lokis was first released on DVD in 2005 by Propaganda Studios, in a deluxe booklet box, with a short video documenting its digital restoration.
+A reissue followed later, in a regular DVD jewel case.
+The film was also included in Propaganda's DVD box set Czarna seria (The Black Series) of 10 digitally restored Polish films.

+In 2015, Telewizja Kino Polska released Lokis as part of a 3-DVD box set Przeboje polskiego kina: horrory (Masterpieces of Polish Cinema: Horrors), which also included Wilczyca (1982) and Widziadło (1983), with English subtitles.

-Lokis was released for the first time on Blu-ray in North America in December 2021 as part of the All the Haunts Be Ours: A Compendium of Folk Horror set by Severin Films.
+Lokis was subsequently released on Blu-ray in North America in December 2021 as part of the All the Haunts Be Ours: A Compendium of Folk Horror set by Severin Films.

+In 2022, a restored high-definition version of Lokis was made available to view for free on the streaming video platform 35 mm online, as part of a larger project of restoration and digitization of Polish feature, documentary and animated films, spearheaded by the Polish Film Institute, the Documentary and Feature Film Studios, and by Studio Filmów Rysunkowych, and co-financed by the European Regional Development Fund.

 Reception

 Modern

 Stephen Thrower on the website Movies and Mania commended the film's atmosphere, characterizations, cinematography, and visuals.
 However, Thrower criticized film's overall restraint in regards to the horror aspects of Mérimée's original story.
 Adam Groves of Fright.com offered the film similar criticism, calling it "a well made though somewhat monotonous work of atmospheric horror."

 Dave Sindelar from Fantastic Movie Musings and Ramblings gave the film a mostly positive review, comparing it favorably to the works of Val Lewton, while noting the film's runtime and slow pacing.